 The Master Trust is exposed to changes in equity prices in Canadian, US, and EAFE markets.
-Equities, including equity pooled funds, comprise 57.27% (2019 - 57.35%) of the fair value of the Master Trust's total investments.
+Equities, including equity pooled funds, comprise 61.06% (2021 - 60.12%) of the fair value of the Master Trust's total investments.
 Individual stock holdings are diversified by geography, industry type and corporate entity.
-No one investee or related group of investees represents greater than 10% of the fair value of the Master Trust's total investment portfolio.
-As well, no one holding represents more than 10% of the voting shares of any corporation.
-Investments in pooled funds do not exceed 10% of the fair value of that fund.
+No one investee or related group of investees represents greater than 10% of the fair value of the Master Trust's total investments in pooled funds do not exceed 10% of the fair value of that fund.